-- 1. Any PCA OR Live-in Aide must meet the definition of a PCA OR LIVE-IN AIDE as stated above. - 2.
-A PCA OR Live-in Aide can be a single person or a person with a household. - 3.
-No addition of a PCA OR Live-in Aide and his/her household, if applicable, shall result in overcrowding of the apartment. - 4.
-No PCA OR Live-in Aide and his/her household, if applicable, has/have the right to the apartment as a Residual Tenant except as provided in 5.5.2.8. - 5.
-Any PCA OR Live-in Aide and his/her household, if applicable, must sign a waiver of residual residency status except as provided in 5.5.2.8. - 6.
-Any PCA OR Live-in Aide and his/her household, if applicable, must meet the criteria in the BHA's Screening Policy. - 7.
-Any PCA OR Live-in Aide and his/her household, if applicable, will be counted as a member of the resident's Household for the purposes of determining the appropriate apartment size ONLY - 8.
-A relative who satisfies the definition above will be notified in writing that s/he may be qualified as a PCA OR Live-in Aide and can choose one of the following two options: - 1.
-S/he can qualify as a PCA OR Live-in Aide, choose not to include his/her income as part of the Total Household Income and sign a waiver of residual residency status.
-OR - 2.
-They can qualify as a PCA OR Live-in Aide, have their income included as part of the total Household income and retain rights as a remaining member of the Household.
+- 1. Any PCA must meet the definition of a PCA as stated above. - 2.
+A PCA can be a single person or a person with a household. - 3.
+No addition of a PCA and his/her household, if applicable, shall result in overcrowding of the apartment. - 4.
+No PCA and his/her household, if applicable, has/have the right to the apartment as a Residual Tenant except as provided in 5.5.2.8.

+- 5. Any PCA and his/her household, if applicable, must sign a waiver of residual residency status except as provided in 5.5.2.8. - Any PCA and his/her household, if applicable, must meet the criteria in the BHA's Screening Policy. - Any PCA and his/her household, if applicable, will be counted as a member of the resident's Household for the purposes of determining the appropriate apartment size ONLY - 8.
+A relative who satisfies the definition above will be notified in writing that s/he may be qualified as a PCA and can choose one of the following two options: - S/he can qualify as a PCA, choose not to include his/her income as part of the Total Household Income and sign a waiver of residual residency status.
+OR - They can qualify as a PCA, have their income included as part of the total Household income and retain rights as a remaining member of the Household.